-The Company applied for the first time certain amendments to the standards, which are effective for annual periods beginning on or after 1 January 2021.
-The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
-The nature and the impact of each amendment is described below:
+The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2022 (unless otherwise stated).
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.